marcelpetersen/mobil/_drafts/is-your-stack-holding-you-back.md

 hidden: false

 ---
-If your company is anything like most shared mobility startups, you’re probably on a constant quest to **perfect the customer journey** for your users.
+If your company is anything like most shared mobility startups, you’re on a constant quest to **perfect the customer journey** for your users.
 You also probably understand that while parts of your business customers really see and interact with - like the vehicles themselves and the user app - are very important components of any successful sharing company, they shouldn’t be given more attention than your backend management or **your sharing software**.

 Consider that software the glue that holds your business model together.
 Since it plays such a pivotal role in determining your sharing startup’s success, it’s not a bad idea to have an understanding of how the API your software is built on can either make or break your business.
 In case you need a refresher course on how a simple REST API flows, the graphic below is a great visual representation.